sameemul-haque/ConnectInChat/README.md

 # ConnectInChat

-- A real-time chat app created using react and firebsae
+- A real-time chat app created using react and firebase
 - <a href="https://connectinchat.web.app/"> connectinchat.web.app </a>
 - Sign in using Google account
 - A single public chat room